Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - Williams has taken 4.9 shots per game this season and made 3.6 per game, which account for 2.3% and 3.7%, respectively, of his team's total.

-- Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Williams' opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Heat give up 109.8 points per contest, second-ranked in the NBA.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.

-- On the boards, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the league.
+- The Heat are the sixth-ranked squad in the league, giving up 41.9 rebounds per contest.

-- In terms of assists, the Heat are ranked 14th in the NBA, conceding 25.6 per contest.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the league.

 Robert Williams III vs. the Heat